 Methods: This biomechanical study was conducted on six fresh-frozen upper extremities.
 Testing was done on a validated motorized elbow movement simulator.
 An osteotomy, to simulate a proximal ulna fracture, was performed at the PUDA on each specimen.
-The osteotomy was stabilized with internal fixation at 5 angles $(-10^\circ, -5^\circ, 0^\circ, 5^\circ, \text{ and } 10^\circ)$.
-Lateral elbow fluoroscopic images were taken in four elbow (maximal extension, $45^\circ, 90^\circ$, maximal flexion) and three forearm (neutral, pronation, supination) positions during continuous elbow motion.
-The simulated fracture scenarios were done with an intact annular ligament and then, with annular ligament release.
+The osteotomy was stabilized with internal fixation at 5 angles $(-10^\circ, -5^\circ, 0^\circ, 5^\circ, and 10^\circ)$.
+Lateral elbow fluoroscopic images were taken in four elbow (maximal extension, 45°, 90°, maximal flexion) and three forearm (neutral, pronation, supination) positions during continuous elbow motion.
+The simulated fracture scenarios were done with an intact annular ligament release.
 The displacement of the radial head was quantified with the radiocapitellar ratio (RCR), a previously validated measurement method.
 An RCR value of 100% represents a complete radial head dislocation.
 The relationships between radial head displacement and the degrees of malalignment of the proximal ulna, elbow, and forearm positions, and integrity of the annular ligament were assessed using an analysis of variance test.